arnold-c/CSDNoise/manuscript/manuscript.typ

 )
 <tbl_csd-tau-ranking-perfect-test>

-With an imperfect diagnostic test, the noise structure was more influential to correlation with emergence than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
+With an imperfect diagnostic test, the correlation with emergence was more influenced by the noise structure (Poisson vs. dynamical) than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
-For an RDT-equivalent test with 90% sensitivity and specificity, with a 0-day turnaround time, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
+For an RDT-equivalent test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
-The top four metrics with a perfect diagnostics (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.
+The top four metrics with a perfect diagnostic test (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.
-Under low levels of Poisson noise, autocorrelation was more strongly associated with emergence when calculated on the test positive time series resulting from and RDT than from a perfect diagnostic test ($|"AUC"-0.5| = 0.17 "vs." 0.12$, respectively).
+// Under low levels of Poisson noise, autocorrelation was more strongly associated with emergence when calculated on the test positive time series resulting from and RDT than from a perfect diagnostic test ($|"AUC"-0.5| = 0.17 "vs." 0.12$, respectively).
-Under high levels of Poisson noise, the association of coefficient of variation with emergence also increased ($|"AUC"-0.5| = 0.17$ for an RDT vs. 0.11 for a perfect diagnostic).
+// Under high levels of Poisson noise, the association of coefficient of variation with emergence also increased ($|"AUC"-0.5| = 0.17$ for an RDT vs. 0.11 for a perfect diagnostic).
-When simulations included rubella-like SEIR dynamical noise, the correlation of all metrics decreased (@tbl_csd-auc-magnitude-ranking-rdt-comparison), and was exacerbated at a higher magnitude of noise.
+// When simulations included rubella-like SEIR dynamical noise, the correlation of all metrics decreased (@tbl_csd-auc-magnitude-ranking-rdt-comparison), and was exacerbated at a higher magnitude of noise.

+For simulations with rubella-like SEIR dynamical noise, the correlation of all metrics was lower at low dynamical noise compared to low Poisson noise (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
-With low levels of dynamical noise, the autocovariance, variance, and mean maintained some correlation with emergence, albeit at a lower level than observed in Poisson noise scenarios ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
+With low levels of dynamical noise, the autocovariance, variance, and mean remained the most correlated with emergence ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
-However, when the magnitude of dynamical noise was increased, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.05$.
+At high dynamical noise, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.05$.

-Among the EWS metrics that were correlated with emergence, most increased in value as the tipping point neared (AUC > 0.5) when computed on the test positive time series resulting from perfect diagnostic tests or an RDT with 90% sensitivity and specificity, with the exception of: the coefficient of variation, with a perfect diagnostic test, and an RDT in low and high dynamical noise ($"AUC" = 0.39, 0.45, "and" 0.48$, respectively); kurtosis with an RDT under low Poisson noise ($"AUC" = 0.45$); and autocorrelation with an RDT under high dynamical noise ($"AUC" = 0.49$) (Supplemental Table 2).
+// Among the EWS metrics that were correlated with emergence, most increased in value as the tipping point neared (AUC > 0.5) when computed on the test positive time series resulting from perfect diagnostic tests or an RDT with 90% sensitivity and specificity, with the exception of: the coefficient of variation, with a perfect diagnostic test, and an RDT in low and high dynamical noise ($"AUC" = 0.39, 0.45, "and" 0.48$, respectively); kurtosis with an RDT under low Poisson noise ($"AUC" = 0.45$); and autocorrelation with an RDT under high dynamical noise ($"AUC" = 0.49$) (Supplemental Table 2).

 #let auc_magnitude_comparison_table = csv("./manuscript_files/tables/auc-magnitude-comparison.csv")